reyjes15/Dex2c-DptShell-Protection/README.md

 * **🔐 Secure Authentication:** Built-in verification system to ensure only authorized members can execute the compilation process.
 * **📱 Mobile-First Design:** Fully optimized to run smoothly on Android via Termux, supporting both Rooted and Non-Rooted devices.

+## ✨ What's New in v1.1
+* **🤖 Auto-Pilot Anti-Tamper:** No more manual byte counting or 2x execution tricks!
+The built-in AI engine automatically creates bait files, calculates the 100% accurate final APK size, injects it, and finalizes the protection completely on its own.
+* **🌍 Multi-Language Interface:** Now supports both **English** and **Indonesian**, dynamically switchable at runtime.
+* **📂 Custom Directory Scanning:** You are no longer restricted to a hardcoded folder.
+Type any target folder path, and the script will automatically scan it.
+* **🧹 Smart Auto-Clean:** Automatically deletes bait and temporary files after execution to keep your workspace perfectly clean.
+* **🗂️ Organized Output:** Automatically categorizes your final APKs into specific `DEX2C/`, `DPT/`, and `COMBO/` sub-folders.

 ## 🚀 Installation
 To install and set up the environment, simply copy and paste the following one-liner command into your Termux application: